Ellzud/foundry-cards/README.md

 The first two ones are for the chatlog when GM is doing actions

+`Smaller window` : Each player can choose if he wants the classic card stack display or if he prefers a smaller one.
+Smaller one may be mandatory if you use a laptop screen which is most of the time smaller.

 `Cards in hands` and `Revealed cards` can be toggled to delete players hands or revealed cards.
 That way, Players will only have one stack to manage.
 But the related actions won't be available anymore.

-`Peek on player's hand` : Uncheck it if you d'ont wan't to be tempted !
+`Peek on player's hand` : Uncheck it if you don't want to be tempted !

 `Discard all hand` and `Discard all revealed cards` : Thoses actions do not depends on a specific deck and are present even if no cards are selected.